netbike/netbike.xml/README.md

 * Custom formatting and construction of objects via IXmlConverter
 * Built-in support for the Nullable<>, List<>, Dictionary<> and more
 * Supports for base and derived types via IXmlTypeResolver
-* Partial supports for XML attributes of System.Xml.XmlSerializer
+* Compatibility with XML attributes of System.Xml.XmlSerializer
 * .NET 4

 Install